IMAP-Science-Operations-Center/imap_processing/docs/source/data-access-api/calibration-files.rst

 File overview
 ^^^^^^^^^^^^^^

-In this document, I describe two main kinds of calibration files:
+In this document, there are two main kinds of calibration files:

 #.
 Universal calibration files
 #.
 Time window calibration files